mik3ds/EZ-Way-Accessable-Journey-Planner/README.md

 ## Installation Instructions

-### Create a Web Server using Ubuntu Linux 14.05.5 and Apache
+### Create and set up a Web Server using Ubuntu Linux 14.05.5 and Apache

 For the demo we have created an Amazon EC2 Virtual Machine instance.
 SSH into the machine (  ssh -i "awsmachinekeypair.pem" hostname  ).
 When connected, run: